pattytechuk/secure-paas-landing-zone/README.md

 This project demonstrates the following tech: IaC with Bicep, scripting with PowerShell, secure hub-and-spoke landing zone design, private networking using private endpoints, and CI/CD automation using GitHub Actions.
 Although landing zone accelerators are often used to simplify deployment processes, I wanted a hands on, ground level view while building an automated pipline that would deploy key parts of infra.

 This project's a simplification of what might be deployed in a production environment.
 The spokes are serverless-only, whereas real-life implementation would include application VM's (i.e. web servers, microservices, etc.), jumpboxes / management VMs, backup VMs, and other workloads.
 Perhaps a more realistic production pattern might have included the deployment of monitoring + Sentinel for centralized security.
-If I were to do this project again, I would consider integrate VPN gateways, and an on-prem vnet to simulate P2S/S2S connections.
+If I were to do this project again, I would consider integrate VPN gateways, creating UDRs to ensure all traffic passes through the hub's firewall, and I would have created an on-prem vnet to simulate P2S/S2S VPN connections.

 I would have also looked into methods to prevent configuration drift and added protections for automated rollback.